arquam39/python-learning-journey/Coursera's Google IT Automation with Python/README.md

-# Google ID Automation using Python
+# Google IT Automation with Python

-This project automates tasks related to Google account handling using Python.
-It is part of my practical learning in automation and scripting.

-## 🚀 Features
-- Automates browser actions
-- Handles form filling
-- Simulates user interactions
-- Can be extended for login/signup workflows

-## 🛠️ Technologies Used
+This folder contains my work from the Google IT Automation with Python course on Coursera.

+## 📚 What I'm Learning
-- Python
+- Python scripting
-- Selenium (or mention what you're using)
+- Automating tasks
+- Working with files and OS
+- Git & GitHub
-- WebDriver
+- Debugging and testing

-## 📁 Project Structure
+## 📁 Contents
+- Course-wise exercises
+- Practice scripts
+- Mini projects

+## 🎯 Goal
+To build strong automation skills and apply them in real-world projects.

+## 👨‍💻 Author
+Arqam Ali